Multidimensional Fourier series with quantum circuits

-The one-dimensional feature model is the reduction of all three ansatzes with one-feature data and one qudit.
-In this model, the d.o.f. are $\nu = 2(D+1) = 2(L(d-1)+1)$, and the number of free parameters $N_p = (L+1)(d^2-1)$.
-Both quantities grow linearly with the number of layers, and $N_p > N_c$ $\forall L$ and $\forall d$, meaning that we fulfill the d.o.f. requirements in all cases.
-For $M-$dimensional data models, the d.o.f. grow polynomialy with the number of layers, $\nu \sim L^M$, while the number of parameters grows proportionally to the layers used $N_p \sim L$, regardless of the data dimension.
-Therefore, at some point, the d.o.f. will exceed the number of free parameters of the model.
-Consequently, the models are not general enough for fitting multi-dimensional Fourier series with arbitrarily large degree.
-With that thought, we study to what degree the series can be fitted and how that relies on the prefactors in $N_p$, which further depend on $M$ and $d$.
+For the line, parallel and mixed ansatz with a fixed qudit dimension, the degrees of freedom grow polynomially with the number of layers, $\nu \sim L^M$, while the number of parameters grows proportionally to the layers used $N_p \sim L$, regardless of the data dimension.
+Therefore, at some point, the DOF will exceed the number of free parameters of the model.

-In Fig. \ref{fig:comparisson}, we compare the Line and Parallel model with two-dimensional data for qubit and qutrit circuit ansatzes.
-With the LA, we accomplish this requirement up to a series of degree $D= d-1$.
-On the other hand, the PA with the qubit and qutrit model fulfills the condition up to degree $D = 3$ and $D = 10$, respectively.

-To sum up, the problem is that we do not have enough free parametrization in the Hilbert space of the PQC to accomplish the d.o.f. that multi-dimensional Fourier series require.
-One may think that the problem can be solved by using more layers, which introduce more trainable parameters to fit the desired set of coefficients.
-However, introducing more layers also increases the degree $D$ of the output Fourier series.
-This function now contains more coefficients, which increase the d.o.f. needed to fit it properly.
-Therefore, using more layers does not solve the problem because the required d.o.f. grow faster than the parameters in the model when we increase the number of layers.
+In Fig. \ref{fig:comparisson} we represent the DOF condition for the Line, Parallel and Super-parallel ansatzes for a case of two-dimensional data with qubits and qutrits models.
+In the first place, we see that the Line Ansatz only fulfils the condition for the qubit model with $D=1$.
+Taking into account the asymptotics in the degrees of freedom condition $N_p \geq \nu $ and assuming that $\nu \sim (2DL)^M$ and $N_{p}^{(LA)}\sim MLd^2$, we obtain the following condition:

+This suggests that simply increasing the qudit dimension is insufficient to achieve the desired number of parameters.
+In particular, for large data dimensions, the condition can not be fulfilled because $d\leq 1/2L$ is an impossible condition for $L>1$.
+Therefore, one-qudit models have limited power for fitting multidimensional functions.

+For the Parallel ansatz depicted in the second row of Fig. \ref{fig:comparisson}, we see that by increasing the qudit dimension, we arrive at higher Fourier series Degrees.
+Indeed, by running the asymptotics in the DOF condition considering $N_p^{(PA)}\sim Ld^{2M}$, we achieve

+which implies that in order to satisfy the inequality, we would need to use qudit dimensions that increase with the number of layers.
+In particular, in the limit of large dimensional datasets, $d$ has to grow proportional to $L$.
+This indicates that the model remains universal, in the sense that can generate any arbitrary Fourier series, as long as $d$ can grow with $L$.
+In that case, the complexity of the problem would shift to finding systems with arbitrarily large qudit dimensions to fit generic Fourier series, which can be resource-demanding for some technologies.